 First, just keep this in mind…

-If your cat chooses not to sleep with you at night, please do not take it personal.
+If your cat chooses not to sleep with you at night, please do not take it personally.
 This does not mean that your cat is sitting by the window each night counting down their days in captivity and plotting their escape.
-While cats are crepuscular beings (meaning their most active at dawn and dusk), some cats enjoy the nightlife and want to play when the sun’s down while you are fast asleep.
+While cats are crepuscular beings (meaning they’re most active at dawn and dusk), some cats enjoy the nightlife and want to play when the sun’s down while you are fast asleep.
 If your cat doesn’t sleep with you at night, what is their activity level like during the daytime hours?
 If they’re flexing hard on those cat naps when the sun is up, this might explain something.
 Have a little fun and set up a recording device to watch and see what it is that they do all night long.
 You might just be surprised at what you see!